David Alan Grier: 2020–present

+In April 2022, it was announced that Grier would join the cast of the 2023 musical remake, The Color Purple.
+He plays Pastor Avery, the father of Shug Avery, a role also in the 1985 film of the same name.
+In 2022, he starred in The Patient on Hulu with Steve Carell.
+He was the announcer for the 96th Academy Awards, held on March 10, 2024.
+That same year he starred in the satirical film The American Society of Magical Negroes, which received negative reviews.

+Of the film Grier said, "Some members of the white community will see it and say, ‘We’re tired of hearing about race.’
+Well we're tired of talking about it.
+We're tired!
+We're tied, too.
+We all want to get past this, but you can only get past it by going through it."

 Personal life

 Grier was married to Maritza Rivera and divorced in 1997.
 In July 2007, he married Christine Y. Kim, an associate curator of the Los Angeles County Museum of Art.
 She gave birth to their daughter, Luisa Danbi Grier-Kim on January 10, 2008, at Cedars-Sinai Medical Center, in Los Angeles.
 On July 9, 2009, Kim filed for divorce, citing irreconcilable differences.

 When Grier was young, his family marched with Martin Luther King Jr. in a March on Poverty in Detroit, where King gave an early version of the "I Have A Dream" speech.

 He is a fan of motorcycles, and owns the rare Yamaha YZF-R1 Limited Edition.
-On the August 10, 2009, episode of Loveline, Grier agreed to auction it to aid Bryan Bishop's Tumor Fund, but walked off set while Carolla and the audio engineer bickered on air.
+On the August 10, 2009, episode of The Adam Carolla Show, Grier agreed to auction it to aid Bryan Bishop's Tumor Fund, but subsequently walked out of the studio.
 He is an avid cook and began food blogging during the run of the play Race, where James Spader helped to critique the food Grier made.